Examinations In 2019/2020

 This year group will be taking their formal mock exams at the end of June 2020.

-There will be further English, maths and science mocks after half term in February starting on Monday 24th February 2020.
+Mock exams will be held in all core subjects: English, English Literature, maths and science after half term in February starting on Monday 24th February 2020.
+The timetable for these exams can be found here.

 The summer GCSE exams start on Monday 11th May through to Tuesday 16th June 2020.